River Flood Watch from SUN 1:00 PM CDT until WED 1:36 AM CDT

-River Flood Watch from SUN 1:00 PM CDT until WED 1:36 AM CDTNew
+River Flood Watch from SUN 1:00 PM CDT until WED 1:36 AM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI